Best Futon Mattress

 Sold as a temporary solution for small spaces or an occasional guest bed, most futon mattresses don’t come with a warranty of any kind.
 If a futon mattress does come with a warranty, it’s usually limited and expires between one and five years after the purchase date.

-Benefits of Futon Mattresses
+Pros of Futon Mattresses

 Read on for the pros and cons a futon mattresses.